Florida's Birding & Photo Fest

-Now in its 16th year, Florida's Birding & Photo Fest has gained international acclaim among nature lovers and photography enthusiasts, with attendance growing every year.
-Headquartered at the Guana Tolomato Matanzas Research Reserve, the event runs from Wednesday, April 18, to Sunday, April 22, 2018, and features well over 100 events, classes, and outdoor excursions this year.
+Now in its 18th year, Florida's Birding & Photo Fest has gained international acclaim among nature lovers and photography enthusiasts, with attendance growing every year.
+Headquartered this year at Celebration Hall at St. Anastasia on St. Augustine Beach, the event runs from Wednesday, April 22, to Sunday, April 26, 2020, and features some 130 events, classes, and outdoor excursions this year.

 Each day is jam-packed with activities, with a variety of field workshops on birding and nature photography clinics.
 The nature tours this year include sunrise and sunset outdoor adventures and everything in between.
-Specialized tours are offered on area parks and beaches, on boat and kayak tours, and even horseback riding on the beach.
+Specialized tours are offered on area parks and beaches, on boat and kayak tours, and nature tours in several of the area's beautiful state and county parks.

 Photography classes range from beginners-level lectures on digital asset management and basic Photoshop or Lightroom skills to advanced seminars on digiscoping techniques and much more.